knpuniversity/ansible/knpu/ansistrano/shared-optimizations.md

 There's *one* other reason you might want to share some paths: speed!
 Right now, our deploy is slow!
-You may not have noticed because of the magic of television: we've been fast-forarding through the deploys!
+You may not have noticed because of the magic of television: we've been fast-forwarding through the deploys!
 But, in real life, the `Install Node dependencies` task takes almost 2 minutes to run!
 Woh!

 Why is it so slow?
 Because it needs to download *all* of the dependencies on *every*